launchdarkly-labs/athenadriver/README.md

 ### Parameterized Queries

-Athena supports parameterized queries (https://docs.aws.amazon.com/athena/latest/ug/querying-with-prepared-statements.html).
+Athena supports parameterized queries: https://docs.aws.amazon.com/athena/latest/ug/querying-with-prepared-statements.html.
 Parameterized queries allow for re-running the same query with different parameter values at runtime, and help guard against SQL injection attacks.
 This is especially useful if some of your parameter values are derived from user input.